#1 Ranked Children’s Hospital by U.S. News & World Report

 Fortunately, there is a lot of good news to share about pulmonary hypertension, a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
 A little more than a decade ago, doctors’ understanding of this condition was crude, and effective therapy was more of a hope than a reality.
 But thanks to advances in basic science and clinical research, much better therapies have been developed, and nearly every year brings new treatments for this disorder.

-The Pulmonary Hypertension Program at Boston Children’s Hospital is one of the leading pulmonary hypertension programs in the United States.
+The Pulmonary Hypertension Program at Boston Children’s Hospital - part of the #1 ranked Heart Center - is one of the leading pulmonary hypertension programs in the United States.

 Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.
 As the pressure builds, your heart's right ventricle has to work harder to pump blood through your lungs.
 This eventually causes your heart muscle to weaken and eventually fail completely.